Family forced off Southwest flight at Midway in viral video

 "She was scared.
 He was trying to calm her down," a passenger can be heard telling a flight attendant on the video.

 "This is not helpful guys.
-Do you want to do to Atlanta or... the decision's been made," the flight attendant responds.
+Do you want to go to Atlanta or... ?
+The decision's been made," the flight attendant responds.

 Apparently, the girl wanted to sit on her father's lap and not her own seat.